Kuala LumpurPenang

 Our Recommendation#

-For most travelers, flying is the best option.
+For most travelers, flying is the smartest option.
 It's often the cheapest when booked in advance, and saves half a day of travel time.
 If you enjoy the journey, take the ETS train for scenic views and the Butterworth ferry experience.